PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 # Hartmut Goebel

-Christian Grothoff ([GNU Taler](https://taler.net/en/)) pointed me to Guix early 2016, saying «This will become the new Debian!» and asking me to look at it for GNU Taler.
+Christian Grothoff ([GNU Taler](https://taler.net/en/)) pointed me to Guix early 2016, saying “This will become the new Debian!” and asking me to look at it for GNU Taler.
 Well, quickly I was attracted by the ideas of reproducible build and the ease of packaging software.
 I also love the one-time usage of programs without littering my system.